padrino/padrino-docs/guides/padrino-cache.md

-This example adds a key to the cache of format `feed_for_#{username}` which contains the contents of that user's feed.
+This example adds a key to the cache of format `feed_for_#{username}` which contains the contents of that user‘s feed.
 Any subsequent action within the next 3 seconds will fetch the pre-rendered version of `feed_for_#{username}` from the cache instead of re-rendering it.
 The rest of the page code will, however, be re-executed.